kika/kika/README.md

   * I hired a lot of people over the course of the last 30 years, and I can barely name 2 mishires.
 I progressively built better and better teams.
     Probably the most mastered skill I have is hiring.
+  * I can't learn traditional way.
+Handbooks and video courses make me fall asleep (literally, when I have trouble getting asleep, I watch some educational video on Youtube).
+Maybe it's some mental disorder, I don't know.
+    I learn a lot and I learn quite fast by jumping head first and start doing.
+    Then I get stuck and buy a book.
+As soon as I unstuck myself I keep doing.
+Etc.
+  * As a consequence of the above it doesn't make any sense to ask me if I can do something, because the answer is always "yes", even if I don't have a slightest idea of what it is.

 ### Social
   * [Twitter](https://twitter.com/kpertsev)